moogacs/docs.buf.build/docs/reference/inputs.md

 Git repositories are cloned via the `git` command, so by default, `buf` uses your existing Git SSH configuration, including any identities added to `ssh-agent`.

-The following environment variables can also be used:
+These environment variables can also be used:

 - `BUF_INPUT_SSH_KEY_FILE` is the path to the private key file.
 - `BUF_INPUT_SSH_KNOWN_HOSTS_FILES` is a colon-separated list of known hosts file paths.